endormi/automation/tweeter/README.md

 2. Create a bot following the tutorial.
 3. Copy the Consumer Keys (API Key and Secret) and Authentication Tokens (Access Token and Secret).
 4. Consumer Keys and Authentication Tokens will now be turn into environment variables.
-5. Name the environment variable like so with the values:
+5. Name the environment variables like so with the values:

 ```
 TWITTER_API_KEY